Go Robot: Record Store Day exclusive

 On April 22, 2017 to celebrate Record Store Day, the band released an exclusive 12" version of "Go Robot" / "Dreams of a Samurai" picture disc that is limited to 4,750 copies.
 Both songs were recorded live during The Getaway World Tour.
 Each 12" contains a spelling error for "Dreams of a Samurai" with Samurai spelled Sumurai.
 Warner Bros. offered a corrected version of the 12" to fans that bought the original with the spelling error.

 Live performances

 "Go Robot" was performed at almost every show on the band's The Getaway World Tour.
-In order to accurately replicate the studio version's dual-bass track, the song was performed live with two basses, with the band's assistant tour manager Samuel Bañuelos III providing the slap bass for the song.
+Though Flea was initially forced to combine both bass parts himself, later dates would feature the song performed live with two basses like the studio track, with the band's assistant tour manager Samuel Bañuelos III providing the slap bass for the song.

-A live version recorded in 2016 at Canal+ studios in Paris, can be found on a Live in Paris EP.
+A live version recorded in 2016 at Canal+ studios in Paris, can be found on the EP Live in Paris.